Todayβs blog article will look at distinct animals with the shortest lifespan.

 It should come as no surprise that this rodent is preyed upon by a wide variety of animals, the most common of which are cats, snakes, foxes, and owls.

-In addition to this, they are one of the animals with the shortest lifespan due to the fact that it is considered a pest.
+In addition, they are one of the animals with the shortest lifespan because it is considered a pest.

 They can chew through electrical equipment, rip apart food items, and leave behind heaps of little feces wherever they go in a home.